gdwhittaker94/gdwhittaker94/README.md

 ## 🚀 About Me

-I'm a frontend web developer, passionate about building visually appealing and user-friendly websites.

-I'm competent in HTML5, CSS, and responsive web design with a good understanding of Git(hub) and Javascript (ES6+) after having built many webpages and projects.
+I'm a frontend developer who's passionate about building functional, user-friendly, and aesthetically beautiful webpages and applications.
+My background combines language teaching, filmmaking, and the study of Social Anthropology which combine to give me a unique set of skills and perspectives which I joyfully bring to my programming work.

-At the start of my career, I am eager to improve my skills, increase my knowledge in a professional environment, and to become an integral and value-adding asset of an awesome team!
+At the start of my career, I am hungry to learn more, build more, connect with more people, become a master at my craft and to also become an integral and value-adding asset of an awesome team!

 ## 🔗 Links
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://gdwhittaker94.github.io//)
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/gdwhittaker/)
+📫 How to reach me: gdwhittaker94@gmail.com or LinkedIn

 ## 🛠 Skills